Maleesha101/Cascade-CTF/PLAYER_GUIDE.md

 ## Hints

 <details>
-<summary>Hint 1: Finding the First Vulnerability</summary>
+<summary>Hint 1: Finding the SSRF Endpoint</summary>

-Look at the `/render` and `/profile` endpoints.
-Do they properly sanitize user input before rendering templates?
+Explore all available endpoints.
+One of them can make HTTP requests on behalf of the server.

+Look for endpoints that accept a URL parameter.
+How does it verify requests?

+Try making a request to an external URL first to understand the signature mechanism.

 </details>